TedHusted/awake/awake.md/awake.md

 Jill did actually know this bit from work, but it was an open secret, and hi-def chips were already a fictional device on the cop streams.

+“What about Smart Glasses?” persists Julie.

+“Not before you are at least 16.”

+Big sigh.
 “Can I take my phone now?” asks Julie.

 “One last thing, Juliette”